PetrKryslUCSD/FinEtoolsFlexStructures.jl/README.md

 (uncheck) "Julia: Use Plot Pane" in the  Preferences.
 Otherwise the animations will not work.

+Charts and such are plotted with Gnuplot.
+Please make sure you have that installed in such a place that Julia  REPL can find it.

 ## Examples

 Let us assume that the working directory   is `"FinEtoolsFlexStructures.jl"`, perhaps